-2.3.8 Approach of the Regulator
+2.3.11 Approach of the Regulator

-BaFin is, in this firm's experience, generally cooperative and open to discussions.
-Expected timeframes can sometimes be an issue; in particular, if BaFin is requested to answer questions on new issues.
+BaFin is, in the authors' experience, generally co-operative and open to discussions.
+Expected timeframes can sometimes be an issue; in particular where BaFin is requested to answer questions on new issues.
 BaFin regularly takes enforcement actions.
 BaFin enforcement is usually a proportionate, step-by-step approach.
-Often, BaFin issues just a request for explanations as a warning and takes further actions only if the answers are not satisfactory.
+Often, BaFin just issues a request for explanations as a warning and takes further actions only if the answers are not satisfactory.